thangvubk/NeuralNetworkProject/SRCNN_Pytorch/README.md

 # SRCNN pytorch implementation
 ------

-This implement the paper **Image Super-Resolution Using Deep Convolutional Networks** in Pytorch.
+This implements the paper **Image Super-Resolution Using Deep Convolutional Networks** in Pytorch.
 The paper and the code (in Caffe with Matlab wrapper) can be found at the offical [website](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html).

 The SRCNN architechture is as follows.